wxfc/tictactoe/readME.md

 After completing a basic function to work, I would go back to the drawing board to see what could be done better and more efficient.

+Unsolved problems

+- counter for number of wins
+- unable to select token ('X', 'O')
+- no timer
+- no data storage to keep track of scores of the page has been refreshed
+- no easter egg
+- no sounds